Puppy Adoption Considerations

 Other pets and your new puppy

 Finally, consider how a puppy will affect your other pets, since they are part of the family, too.
 If you have an older cat who doesn’t like dogs, for example, having an inquisitive puppy around may be stressful for your kitty.
 By contrast, a puppy might put a spring in the step of a dog who’s been pining for a canine companion.
+If your other pets seem stressed by having a puppy in the house, make sure you are giving your puppy plenty of mental and physical stimulation to tire him out.
+Plus, make sure your other pets get plenty of time with you without the puppy around so they can relax.

 Books on raising a puppy